liebke/mechanician/resources/instructions.md

 Suggest they create new Products and Relationships if they are below the MinChildElements.

 **Product Offer Types**

+To build a product offer, you use Hansen Catalog Manager to create a bundle, package or promotion, all described in Product Offer Entities.
+You can create a new product offer at any time, adding the required entities now, or you may choose to associate some entities as they become available in the system.

+* Package: Combines two or more components from a single product line

+* Promotion: Combines two or more components from a single product line, available for customers to buy on a promotional, time-limited basis

+* Bundle: Combines multiple, distinct products and services to support a broad demand in the marketplace, using entities from one or more product lines, including other packages, components or component groups

 * Bundle: The highest level of product offer, a bundle is a single saleable entity made up of any combination of the following types of lower-level entities:
     * Packages